awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + For storage limits, see [Amazon RDS DB instance storage](CHAP_Storage.md)\.
 + Amazon RDS reserves up to 3 connections for system maintenance\.
 If you specify a value for the user connections parameter, add 3 to the number of connections that you expect to use\.

-## Supported PostgreSQL database versions<a name="PostgreSQL.Concepts.General.DBVersions"></a>
+## Available PostgreSQL database versions<a name="PostgreSQL.Concepts.General.DBVersions"></a>

 Amazon RDS supports DB instances running several editions of PostgreSQL\.
-You can specify any currently supported PostgreSQL version when creating a new DB instance\.
-You can specify the major version \(such as PostgreSQL 10\), and any supported minor version for the specified major version\.
-If no version is specified, Amazon RDS defaults to a supported version, typically the most recent version\.
+You can specify any currently available PostgreSQL version when creating a new DB instance\.
+You can specify the major version \(such as PostgreSQL 10\), and any available minor version for the specified major version\.
+If no version is specified, Amazon RDS defaults to an available version, typically the most recent version\.
 If a major version is specified but a minor version is not, Amazon RDS defaults to a recent release of the major version you have specified\.

-To see a list of supported versions, as well as defaults for newly created DB instances, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.
+To see a list of available versions, as well as defaults for newly created DB instances, use the [https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-engine-versions.html) AWS CLI command\.
 For example, to display the default PostgreSQL engine version, use the following command:

 ```
 aws rds describe-db-engine-versions ––default-only ––engine postgres